Learning Abroad Center

 Academics

 CSPH 5318: Using critical thinking, you will investigate scientific evidence for Tibetan medicine and propose additional research needed.
-You will synthesize the philosophical, psychological, and ethical teachings of these medicinal traditions with your experiential knowledge in order to meet the course objectives and your own needs personally and professionally.
+You will synthesize the philosophical, psychological, and ethical teachings of these medical traditions with your experiential knowledge in order to meet the course objectives and your own needs personally and professionally.

 Through a combination of classroom-based activities and experiential learning, you will be able to:

-• Examine and explain the intersection of ethics, spirituality, and healing through the lens
+• Examine and explain the intersection of ethics, spirituality, and healing through the lens of Tibetan medicine.

-• Examine the relationship between Tibetan medicine and Indo-Tibetan Buddhist
+• Examine the relationship between Tibetan medicine and Indo-Tibetan Buddhist philosophy and psychology.

-• Explain theories and practices of Tibetan medicine in India
+• Explain theories and practices of Tibetan medicine in India.

-• Analyze health and well-being from the perspective of the mind-body relationship in
+• Analyze health and well-being from the perspective of the mind-body relationship in Tibetan medicine.

 • Compare and contrast Tibetan medicine with allopathic (modern) medicine in India.